History of Poland (1989–present): Duda Presidency (2015–2025)

 In the context of rising tensions with the EU, the Polish government is being accused of leading Poland towards democratic backsliding.
 Media outlets fully controlled by capital from outside the EU are now facing the risk to sell parts of their Polish channels, as is already common in other EU countries (like Germany or France).
 As there are no legal objections, critics and the primarily concerned US mass media outlet (Discovery, Inc.) raise that this would be an attack on the expression of free speech.
 The newly appointed US ambassador Mark Brzezinski stated that he is concerned by this and plans to support freedom of speech.

-In December 2017, Mateusz Morawiecki was sworn in as the new Prime Minister, succeeding Beata Szydlo, in office since 2015.
+In December 2017, Mateusz Morawiecki was sworn in as the new prime minister, succeeding Beata Szydlo, in office since 2015.
 They both represented the ruling Law and Justice party, led by Jaroslaw Kaczynski.

 Poland's governing Law and Justice party (PiS) won the parliamentary election in October 2019.

 Duda was re-elected in the 2020 presidential election.

+On 27 December 2021, Duda vetoed Lex TVN bill, a PiS government bill to counter foreign ownership in Polish media.